ChandragiriKusumaReddy/SystemVerilog_Constraints/Part3/README.md

   rand bit [1:0] txn_type; // 1: DEPOSIT, 2: WITHDRAW
  } txn_s;
 7. Index-Dependent Array Constraint: Write a constraint and create a dynamic array of 5 elements (int data[]) such that each element at index i is equal to i * 10.
+8. Struct-Based Constraint (with arithmetic condition) Define a struct with id and value.
+Constraint: if id != 0, then value should be a multiple of id.